jim-easterbrook/python-exiv2/INSTALL.rst

 -----------------------

 In some circumstances a pre-built libexiv2_ supplied by the exiv2 project may not be suitable.
-For example, the Linux build might use newer libraries than are installed on your computer, or you might need the Windows Unicode path option that's not enabled.
+For example, the Linux build might use newer libraries than are installed on your computer, or you might need the Windows Unicode path option that's not enabled by default.

 Building libexiv2 requires CMake_.
 This should be available from your operating system's package manager.